carlosrfernandez/DynamicLoadingExample/README.md

-# DynamicLoadingExample
+# DynamicLoading of assemblies that implement a common interface.
-Just some fiddling around with reflection and dynamic assembly loading
+Just some fiddling around with reflection and dynamic assembly loading and some threading stuff.

 This project uses a file system watcher.